LiamJCates/Programming-Notes/C++/Types&Values/Strings.md

 | strcmp(s1, s2) | Returns a value < 0 if s1 is less than s2 <br> Returns 0 if s1 and s2 are the same <br> Returns a value > 0 if s1 is greater than s2 |
 | strncmp(s1, s2, limit) | This is same as the previous functions strcmp, except that at most limit characters are compared. |
 | strlen(s) | Returns the length of the string s, excluding the null character |

+In some compilers, the functions strcpy and strcmp have been deprecated, and might give warning messages when used in a program.
+Furthermore, the functions strncpy and strncmp might not be implemented in all versions of C++.
+To be sure, check your compiler’s documentation.

+## string Type and Input/Output Files

+values (that is, strings) of type string are not null terminated.
+Variables of type string can also be used to read and store the names of input/output files.
+However, the argument to the function open must be a null-terminated string—that is, a C-string.
+Therefore, if we use a variable of type string to read the name of an input/output file and then use this variable to open a file, the value of the variable must (first) be converted to a C-string (that is, a null-terminated string).
+The header file string contains the function c_str, which converts a value of type string to a null-terminated character array (that is, C-string).
+The syntax to use the function c_str is: strVar.c_str() in which strVar is a variable of type string.
+The following statements illustrate how to use variables of type string to read the names of the input/output files during program execution and open those files: ifstream infile;
+string fileName;560 | Chapter 8: Arrays and Strings
+cout << "Enter the input file name: ";
+cin >> fileName;
+infile.open(fileName.c_str()); //open the input file Of course, you must also include the header file string in the program.
+The output file has similar conventions.